Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math84/readme.md

 Average Nb of Removed Tests:0

 Running Nopol+UnsatGuided does not change the original patch for any of the 30 seeds.
-The human patch involves multiple changes to the code, the generated patch makes a change to a conditional statement, we think it is incorrect.
+The human patch involves multiple changes to the code, the generated Nopol patch makes a change to a conditional statement, we think it is incorrect.